Hyundai Kona Hybrid SUV review

 Reliability & safety

-Hyundai has a good reputation for reliability, and its cars all come with a long five-year/unlimited mileage warranty.
-The Hyundai Kona came 60th out of the 75 models in our 2020 Driver Power survey, with an impressively low 4.5% of Hyundai owners reporting a vehicle fault within the first year of ownership.
-The South Korean brand came 13th overall out of 30 manufacturers.
-It's also worth noting that while the hybrid powertrain is new for the Kona, it's been tried and tested in the Hyundai Ioniq.
+Hyundai has a great reputation for reliability, and its cars all come with a long five-year/unlimited mileage warranty.
+The Hyundai Kona came first, ahead of 74 top models in our 2021 Driver Power survey, with an impressive second-place for reliability and build quality.
+The South Korean brand came 16th overall out of 29 manufacturers.
+It's also worth noting that while the hybrid powertrain was a fairly recent addition for the Kona, it had already been tried and tested in the Hyundai Ioniq.

 Euro NCAP have already awarded the Kona a five-star safety rating following extensive crash testing.
 It comes fitted with lane keeping assist and a driver attention alert, but it's a shame customers need to specify an optional safety pack to get autonomous emergency braking, costing around £550.
 It becomes standard for the Premium SE trim, along with blind spot warnings and rear cross traffic alerts.
 The Ultimate trim gets another raft of advanced safety kit, including a head up display and a system that warns passengers of approaching traffic as they exit.